situmtech/situm-android-getting-started/README.md

 ### Introduction

 This is a sample Android applicacion built with Situm SDK.
-Situm SDK is a set of utilitites that allow any developer to build location based apps that use Situm's indoor positioning system.
+Situm SDK is a set of utilitites that allow any developer to build location based apps using Situm's indoor positioning system.
 Among many other capabilities, apps developed with Situm SDK will be able to:

 1. Obtain information related to buildings where Situm's positioning system is already configured: floorplans, points of interest, geotriggered events, etc.
 2. Retrieve the location of the smartphone inside these buildings (position, orientation, and floor where the smartphone is).
 3. Compute a route from a point A (e.g. where the smartphone is) to a point B (e.g. any point of interest within the building).
 4. Trigger notifications when the user enters a certain area.

 In this tutorial, we will guide you step by step to set up your first Android application using Situm SDK.
-Before starting to write code, we recommend you set up an account in our Dashboard (https://dashboard.situm.es), retrieve your APIKEY and configure your first building.
+Before starting to write code, we recommend you to set up an account in our Dashboard (https://dashboard.situm.es), retrieve your APIKEY and configure your first building.

-1. Go to http://dashboard.situm.es/accounts/register and enter your username and password to sign in.
+1. Go to the [sign in form](http://dashboard.situm.es/accounts/register) and enter your username and password to sign in.
-2. Go to http://dashboard.situm.es/accounts/users/apps and click on "Are you a developer?" to generate your APIKEY and download the full SDK documentation, including its javadoc.
+2. Go to the [apps section](http://dashboard.situm.es/accounts/users/apps) and click on "Are you a developer?" to generate your APIKEY and download the full SDK documentation, including its javadoc.
-3. Go to http://dashboard.situm.es/buildings and create your first building.
+3. Go to the [buildings section](http://dashboard.situm.es/buildings) and create your first building.
-4. Download SitumMaps at https://play.google.com/store/apps/details?id=es.situm.maps.
+4. Download [SitumMaps](https://play.google.com/store/apps/details?id=es.situm.maps).
 With this application, you will be able to configure and test Situm's indoor positioning system in your buildings.

+Perfect!
+Now you are ready to develop your first indoor positioning application.

 ### Step 1: Configure Situm SDK in the project

 First of all, you must configure Situm SDK in your Android project.
 This has been already done for you in the sample application, but nonetheless we will walk you to the process.

 1. Add *SitumSDK.jar* file to *app/libs* folder.
+Note that the sample app, already includes the lastest version of this jar file.
+However, you can also download it from the [apps section](http://dashboard.situm.es/accounts/users/apps) of the Dashboard, as explained in the previous section.
-2. Inside Gradle Scripts, in the build.gradle (Module:app), import the following library into the section "dependencies":
+2. Inside Gradle Scripts, in the *build.gradle* (Module:app), import the following library into the section "dependencies":

 ```
 compile files('libs/SitumSDK.jar')
 ```

-3. Add SitumSDK dependencies into the same section of the build.gradle file.
+3. Add Situm SDK dependencies into the same section of the *build.gradle* file.

 ```
 compile 'org.altbeacon:android-beacon-library:2.1.4'